-Goan Association Hall is an attraction which still plays a vital role in Karachi’s social sight.
-It is located at empress market saddar, Karachi.
+Goan Association Hall is an attraction that still plays a vital role in Karachi’s social sight.
+It is located at the empress market Saddar, Karachi.
 The hall in no time became a hub of the social life of Goans in Karachi.
 You can see a statue of Mr. Cincinnatus in the hall.
-He had been the President of the Karachi Goan Association for a long time and has a residential area to his name, Cincinnatus Town Now called as Garden.
+He had been the President of the Karachi Goan Association for a long time and has a residential area to his name, Cincinnatus Town Now called Garden.
 It arranges different events for the community.
-In the start, it did not have a boundary wall and it graced the nearby area.
+At the start, it did not have a boundary wall and it graced the nearby area.
 At its crest, it held ten days of celebrations where the pinnacle Goan bands performed.

 The Chaukhandi Tombs located near Karachi, Pakistan are an exceptional example of such burials.
 Buried south to north – strange for the area and time period – These tombs are built with enormous sandstone slabs, which are precisely arranged in a finessed pyramid shape.

 These tombs are well-known for being one of the most visited sites in the region.
 Built among the 15th and 18th centuries, these Tombs now form an extraordinarily well-preserved necropolis that grabs the visitor’s attention.

 Mazar-e-Quaid is situated in the Jamshed Quarters area of Karachi.
 This is the final resting place of Quaid-e-Azam, the founder of Pakistan.
 The construction of this tomb was finished in the 1960s.
 It is considered as an iconic figure of Karachi throughout the world.
 Mazar-e-Quaid is one of the most famous visitor destinations among foreign people.
 It is in the center of Karachi with a calm and relaxing location that can be easily seen from miles at night time.
 The ceremonies of defense force normally take place here on particular events, like as on 23 March (Pakistan Day), 14 August (Independence Day of Pakistan).